-I. Objective: To support distributed generation as a viable and sound means of meeting electric needs of various consumer groups, and establish the procedures for supporting such service requests.
+Objective: To support distributed generation as a viable and sound means of meeting electric needs of various consumer groups and establish the procedures for supporting such service requests.
 These procedures shall take into account issues of safety, reliability, and cost fairness.

-II.
-Policy and Availability
+I. Policy and Availability

-Distributed Generation interconnection is available under this Policy for all singlephase and three-phase members who wish to install facilities using resources to generate all or part of the electrical requirements of the member, where such facilities are connected in parallel with Clark Electric Cooperative, and where such facilities are approved by Clark Electric Cooperative.
+Distributed Generation interconnection is available under this Policy for all single-phase and three-phase members who wish to install facilities using resources to generate all or part of the electrical requirements of the member, where such facilities are connected in parallel with Clark Electric Cooperative, and where such facilities are approved by Clark Electric Cooperative.
 Interconnection is subject to all other rules, conditions, practices and policies of the Cooperative in addition to those set out in this policy.
-In addition, Distributed Generation shall take into account applicable laws, the voluntary consideration by the Cooperative of operational guidelines contained in PSC Chapter 119 Wisconsin Administrative Code, application forms as amended, interconnection agreements as amended, and issues of safety, reliability, and cost fairness.
+In addition, Distributed Generation shall take into account applicable laws, , application forms as amended, interconnection agreements as amended, and issues of safety, reliability, and cost fairness.

-III.
+II.
 Facilities 20 kW or less generation capacity